kstenerud/concise-encoding/DESIGN.md

 The binary format is designed to support zero-copy as much as is possible in an ad-hoc format:

-- Multibyte data types are stored in little endian format (except for UUID, which is big endian as per the spec).
+- Multi-byte data types are stored in little endian format (except for UUID, which is big endian as per the spec).
 - Standard format and sizing is available for the most common types (integers, binary floats, strings, arrays).
 - Strings can be artificially zero-terminated either while encoding (by inserting a [zero chunk](#zero-chunk)), or while decoding (by caching and then overwriting the next object's type code).
-- Encoders can insert [padding](#padding) bytes such that multibyte values end up aligned when the document is read into memory by a decoder.
+- Encoders can insert [padding](#padding) bytes such that multi-byte values end up aligned when the document is read into memory by a decoder.

 ### Array Chunking